qutip/qutip/doc/installation.rst

 Installation on Mac OS X (10.6+)
 =================================

 If you have not done so already, install the Apple XCode developer tools from the Apple App Store.
-After intallation, open Xcode and go to: Preferences -> Downloads, and install the 'Command Line Tools'.
+After installation, open Xcode and go to: Preferences -> Downloads, and install the 'Command Line Tools'.

 Setup Using Macports [*]_
 --------------------------